bdon/OSMExpress/README.md

 # OSM Express

-OSM Express is a fast storage format for OpenStreetMap data that powers [Protomaps](https://protomaps.com) tools.
+OSM Express is a fast storage format for OpenStreetMap that powers [Protomaps](https://protomaps.com) tools.

 * **Random access:** Look up nodes, ways and relations by ID; fetch member nodes to construct geometries.
 * **Spatial indexing:** Nodes are bucketed into [S2 Geometry](http://s2geometry.io) cells.
 Access a region by providing a cell covering; works for nonrectanglar regions.
 * **Scalable:** OSM Express works the same way for OSM data of any size, from a small city to the entire planet.
 The entire planet can be worked with efficiently on typical hardware such as a laptop computer.
-* **In-place updates:** Included are scripts to download minutely changesets from [planet.openstreetmap.org](https://planet.openstreetmap.org) from  and apply them to an .osmx database.
+* **In-place updates:** Included are scripts to download minutely changesets from [planet.openstreetmap.org](https://planet.openstreetmap.org) and apply them to an .osmx database.
 * **Concurrent access:** Multiple processes can open the database file for reading simultaneously.
 No running server process is required.
 Writing minutely updates doesn't block reader access.
 Reads and writes are transactional.

 ## Details